Calculator

 - Renting.
 Rent rises annually.
 Down payment + closing kept invested at your specified ROI.
 Monthly differential between rent and buy also invested.

 - Condo mortgage recording tax.
-1.8–1.925% of the loan amount — generic calcs don’t add it.
+1.8–1.925% of the loan amount on condos.
+Not applicable to co-ops, which transfer shares rather than fee interest.

 - Mortgage interest cap.
-Deductible on the first $750K of mortgage debt only — made permanent by OBBBA in 2025 (was scheduled to revert to $1M, now stays at $750K indefinitely).
+Deductible on the first $750K of mortgage debt — made permanent by OBBBA in 2025 (was scheduled to revert to $1M, now stays at $750K indefinitely).

 What the answer means